pmgblz/KeLP/README.md

 - utils: Any functions used in the analysis.
 There is a separate description document in the utils folder, explaining the function of each file.

-- UKB_Analysis: Contains code for UKB application. **IMPORTANT: Data is not available.
+- ukb_Analysis: Contains code for UKB application. **IMPORTANT: Data is not available.
 The data is not available; we have applied for it from a source (the UKBiobank) and interested parties can also apply to the same source**

 Each folder contains another README file explaining the files within the folder.